DuckyCashy/UTNetwork/README.md

 # IPChecker

-IPChecker is a program that is related to IP Stuff.
-This program is lightweight, cross-platform terminal utility written in Python for network diagnostics, subnet device discovery, and localized routing configuration.
+A lightweight, cross-platform terminal utility written in Python for network diagnostics, subnet device discovery, and localized routing configuration.
 It operates seamlessly across Windows, Linux, and macOS environments.

 ---